puRe1337/web_docker/README.md

 # web_docker
+web server envoirnment with
+- nginx
-web server with nginx, php (imagemagick, ghostscript, ffmpeg, composer, node), redis, mariadb
+- php bundled with imagemagick, ghostscript, ffmpeg, composer, node for personal needs
+- redis
+- mariadb

+I personally used it with Laravel